rancher/rke2/docs/backup_restore.md

 When RKE2 is restored from backup, the old data directory will be moved to `/var/lib/rancher/rke2/server/db/etcd-old-%date%/`.
 RKE2 will then attempt to restore the snapshot by creating a new data directory and start etcd with a new RKE2 cluster with one etcd member.

-1. You must stop RKE2 service on all server nodes if its enabled via systemd.
+1. You must stop RKE2 service on all server nodes if it is enabled via systemd.
 Use the following command to do so:
 ```
 systemctl stop rke2-server
 ```

 2. Next, you will initiate the restore from snapshot on the first server node with the following commands:
 ```
-systemctl stop rke2-server
 rke2 server \
   --cluster-reset \
   --cluster-reset-restore-path=<PATH-TO-SNAPSHOT>